XiaoYuSiang/MuographyAnaV3.05Det-/README.md

 # !!!Branch for V2.00Efftest version (ver20230325)!!!:
-  ### Located a new branch of code for the V2.00Efftest version.
-  ### Revise the problem for gbx/gby/gbz not found in the 'AnaVariable.h'.
-  ### Revise problem of searches the RunData files.
-  ### Disable some function which will not using in the eff. test.
+  **This is a new branch of code for the V2.00Efftest version.
+It addresses several issues, including the problem of gbx/gby/gbz not being found in the 'AnaVariable.h' file, as well as issues with searching the RunData files.
+Additionally, certain functions that are not needed for the efficiency test have been disabled.**
-  ## Take the default setting for example:
+  ## Here is an example of the default settings:
-  ### You can find the operation situation of detector in the:
+       You can find the operation status
-       "/data4/YuSiang/TEST2/ShimenAnaR04/Result/DayEff/"
-  ### The operation situation of all channels:
+  ### The operation status of all channels can be found in:
-       "/data4/YuSiang/TEST2/ShimenAnaR04/Result/Loose_BoardGRtNor/"
+       /data4/YuSiang/TEST2/ShimenAnaR04/Result/DayEff/
+       /data4/YuSiang/TEST2/ShimenAnaR04/Result/Loose_BoardGRtNor/
   ### The PWidth of all channels:
-       "/data4/YuSiang/TEST2/ShimenAnaR04/Result/Loose_BoardGPwNor/"
+       /data4/YuSiang/TEST2/ShimenAnaR04/Result/Loose_BoardGPwNor/
-  ### The efficiency result for text in:
+  ### The efficiency result for text can be found in:
-       "/data4/YuSiang/TEST2/ShimenAnaR04/OperateResule/Cheff_NT0NF0_TStr.txt"
+       /data4/YuSiang/TEST2/ShimenAnaR04/OperateResule/Cheff_NT0NF0_TStr.txt
-  ### The efficiency result for graph in:
+  ### The efficiency result for graph can be found in:
-       "/data4/YuSiang/TEST2/ShimenAnaR04/OperateResule/"
+       /data4/YuSiang/TEST2/ShimenAnaR04/OperateResule/

 # (ver20230323)!!!:
   **Revise the issue regarding the inconvenient use of the 'BDINV[]' array in 'AnaVariable.h' by replacing its function with 'int BDCheck(int b)' from 'GobelFunctions.h'.**